zhill/python-storage-tools/README.md

-SANTools
+python-storage-tools
 ========

 Python tools for interacting with various SANs directly.

 There are two basic packages/paths:
-SANTools: where the primary code for interacting with the SAN lives.
+python-storage-tools: where the primary code for interacting with the SAN lives.
 The sanclient is the base class that SAN-specific implementations should extend.
 The current implementation only contains an EMC VNX extension, vnxclient.